 Larger types, such as those found in home appliances like power washers, cost around $20 to $100.

 The installation cost of backflow prevention in Commercial or Multi-family?

 There are backflow preventers installed on most pipelines in the main water supply.
 It involves the entire structure of a commercial building or a complex of multifamily residences.

 For this type of backflow installation, an estimate between $1,000 and $10,000 is conservative.
 In some instances, however, you have to bear a huge cost running a facility as vast as a food or manufacturing plant and it can reach $30,000.

 Other Important Cost Factors of Installing a Backflow Preventer

 You have to spend some money on testing and maintaining the system smoothly.
 One should be careful to note that the budget for backflow prevention is not limited only to the installation cost.

 There are other costs that are unrelated to backflow prevention parts or to a professional plumber.
-They are permit fee, backflow testing cost, Thermostatic freeze Relief (If need), etc. We try to give you a short brief about this type of cost.
+They are permit fees, backflow testing costs, Thermostatic freeze Relief (If needed), etc. We try to give you a short brief about this type of cost.

 1. Permit Fee Cost for Backflow Preventer